shakefu/humbledb/docs/tutorial.rst

 Because each document is assigned to a specific database using the `config_database` attribute, you may have the situation where a database has its own specific credentials.
-In this case, you can override the credentials of the :class:`~humbledb.mongo.Mongo` class by giving the document its own credentials using the `config_auth` attribute.
+In this case, you may override the credentials of the :class:`~humbledb.mongo.Mongo` class by giving the document its own credentials using the `config_auth` attribute.